Banner

 Some late night Charing Cross services are to be reintroduced to the Bexleyheath line to make theatre going easier and ticket gates will be in operation until 10 p.m. everywhere in an effort to reduce fare evasion and antisocial behaviour.

-The 175 year old Blackheath tunnel will be closed from 1st June to 10th August for much need repairs.
+The 175 year old Blackheath tunnel will be closed from 1st June to 10th August for essential repairs.
 Weekend only closures would have been impractical because sending in materials and hauling them out ready for Monday would have doubled the number of closure days.
 Mr. Patterson didn’t think the tunnel closure would have much effect on Bexley residents.
 Richard Diment begged to differ, as do I.

 Tickets will be accepted on local buses.